-Attendance and participation are from your laptop, tablet, phone, or other device, using Zoom sessions conveniently reached from a web browser.
-At face-to-face Fiddle Hell, you had to make a choice of where to go in each time slot; for FHO, you'll be able to replay videos of prior sessions for the next 3 months, so you won't miss your favorite instructors, workshop topics, jams, and performers.
-Optionally, you can access the online community once you register, for discussions, messaging, exhibitors, and technical help if you need it.
+Attendance and participation are from your laptop, desktop, tablet, phone, or other device.
+You'll be joining Zoom sessions conveniently reached (through our event software called "Whova") from a web browser or mobile app.
+At face-to-face Fiddle Hell, you had to make a difficult choice of where to go in each time slot; for FHO, you'll be able to replay videos of prior sessions for the next 3 months, so you won't miss your favorite instructors, workshop topics, jams, and performers.
+Optionally, you can access the online community once you register (it's live now right here), for discussions, messaging, exhibitors, and technical help if you need it.

 Yes, kids can attend FHO!
 There is a 10% discount for kids to $135 (or just $100 if they qualify as an additional household member).
 Kids are welcome at all sessions; the session description should be useful in making decisions about what will interest them.
 There are no sessions specifically for kids in this year's Online version of Fiddle Hell, due to online privacy restrictions.
 Please read on for details, which are different for different ages of kids.